TOP

 First, abbreviated notes on the wines, all Zinfandels, tasted during a roundtable discussion:

 2000 The Lucas Winery, ZinStar Vineyard Mokelumne River-Lodi Zinfandel⏤Beef bouillon-like aroma laced with kitchen spice, black tea and faintly herbaceous scents; round, light, soft qualities of marked delicacy on the palate.
-While charming, a wine clearly on the "down" side of its evolution.
+While charming, a wine is clearly on the "down" side of its evolution.

 2010 The Lucas Winery, ZinStar Vineyard Mokelumne River-Lodi Zinfandel⏤In contrast to the 2000, a still-darkish pure Zinfandel that appears to be just beginning to hit its stride; crafted in the restrained, moderately weighted (around 13.5% alcohol) style of the winery.
-Starts off as fragrant in young, berryish aromas and a slightly herbaceous varietal spice (i.e., black pepper), manifested in fleshy, meaty sensations punctuated by notable acid backbone.
+Starts off as fragrant in young, berryish aromas and a slightly herbaceous varietal spice (i.e., black pepper), manifested in fleshy, meaty sensations punctuated by a notable acid backbone.
 Flavors continue to deepen, and grow more concentrated, after an hour in the glass.

 2001 St. Amant Winery, Marian's Vineyard Mokelumne River-Lodi Zinfandel⏤Like the 2000 Lucas, a wine receding towards the end of a long life; beefy in the nose, light on the palate, divested of youthful tannin and fruit, yet polished and surprisingly spry in its slightly walnut-like, "old-man-still-walking" profile.